Sudolphus/ParkService.Solution/README.md

 For example, `GET http://localhost:5000/api/parks` will return a list of all parks in the database.
 For a full listing of available commands, see the [Swagger document](#swagger)

+The GET request for parks listed above also supports pagination; for more information, please see [Pagination](#pagination-)

 Note that the PUT, POST, and DELETE requests will require authorization, which is done via JWT tokens.
 For information on acquiring and using a JWT token, please see the section on [Authorization](#token)

+## Pagination <a name="pagination></a>

+This project supports pagination on the GET request.
+To try it out, send a GET request to parks that includes the page number you want to start at, the page size you'd like to return, or both.
+For example, `GET http://localhost:5000/api/parks?pageNumber=2&pageSize=5` will return the results starting from page 2 with a page size of 5 entries.

+By default, the results for this query will use a default value of 1 for page number and 10 for page size, unless the user specifies a different value.

 ## Authorization <a name="token"></a>